sudomesh/disaster-radio-nodemcu/README.md

 GPIO15  -       D8      -->    RX
 ```

-When connecting via network terminal the serial port will be automatically switch to the alternate pins and the lua debug console will be disabled.
+When connecting via telnet terminal the serial port will be automatically switch to the alternate pins and the lua debug console will be disabled.

 # ToDo

 ## Automatic RN2903 init startup

-* Run switchSerial as soon as first web or telnet client connects
+* Run switchSerial as soon as web node is started via web client (and after telnet connection, as is currently the case).
 * Init RN2903 after switchSerial

 ## Web dev console